 Questionnaires were used in this study in order to give a large percentage of library users the opportunity to portray their feelings toward the academic library services.
-Questionnaires were devised based on the findings in the literature from previous studies, and aimed to fill in any gaps within previous research on ICT services.
+Questionnaires were devised based on the findings in the literature from previous User perceptions of ICT at the AUK studies, and aimed to fill in any gaps within previous research on ICT services.
 The first section of the questionnaire aimed to discover the demographic information of the users of the academic library, to try and gauge the characteristics of the average users of the academic library.
 The questionnaires use the Likert scales, with five categories for user responses, from strongly agree to strongly disagree.